 What Happens When You Fumble With Your Phone During the Ad Break

-In 2012, we conducted an experiment that simulated the experience of watching TV while being distracted by a smartphone, and measured the effect of concurrent consumption on ad metrics.
+We measured the effect of concurrent media usage on ad effectiveness with an experiment that simulated the experience of watching TV while being distracted by a smartphone.

 One important finding: ads that invite viewers to engage with a smartphone right away – Shazam it!
 Scan this QR code! – are ruining it for the next ad in the pod.

 When people are in front of the TV, they don’t just watch TV.

 The pioneering Middletown Media Study conducted in the pre-iPhone and pre-iPad era of 2005 showed that, at the time, 28.5% of 240.9 daily TV viewing minutes were accompanied by exposure to at least one other medium.
 (Talking on the phone and texting were the most frequent sources of interruption).
 In addition, about half of all TV minutes were accompanied by non-media life activities, such as caring for others, eating and cleaning.

 The competition for TV viewer’s attention has hardly subsided.
 Since the study, smartphone penetration in the US soared from 3.8% in 2006 to 44% by the end of 2011.
 Today, for many tablet and smartphone owners (45% and 41%, respectively) using their mobile device while watching TV is a daily activity.

 For any advertiser, these numbers lead to a natural question: What happens to my TV ads?

 Having failed to locate a ready answer, we decided to find out for ourselves.
 We partnered with SecondScreen Networks, a company that sells mobile ads synchronized to what’s playing on the TV, to set up an experiment.
 Our formal objective was to understand the effect of advertising on a secondary screen during concurrent content consumption of television and mobile content.